 The Cloud’s Advantages Form an Entrepreneurial Perspective

 The first question businesses naturally have is which possibilities the cloud offers and why transitioning to a cloud infrastructure can make sense.
 Among the special advantages of the cloud counts its flexibility: Everything-as-a-Service can be scaled without any trouble.
 It does not matter whether more resources during peak times are required, or the general performance is to be adapted to current demands: the provider can generally react to these changes rapidly and the costs will normally be calculated according to actually used services.
 Since the competition between different providers creates an attractive price level, high fixed costs do not usually occur.
 Should there nonetheless be an issue, customers have the option to flexibly change provider and thus avoid any dependence.

 Low Up-Front Investments

-The initial financial hurdle is relatively low with Cloud Computing.
+The initial financial hurdle is relatively low with Cloud Computing in 2018.
 Licences for certain software solutions can usually be financed flexibly through Pay-as-You-Go models.
 Users only pay for what they actually use.
 The administrative effort for licence distribution and -management is thus minimised.
 The IT staff’s workload is reduced and consequently resources and time become available for other projects.
 Products from the cloud, such as graphic programmes, can often be purchased as a license-subscription-model.
 Due to these significant advantages of Cloud Computing, more and more businesses dare to transition to the cloud.

 Data Security Remains a Critical Subject